telerik/kendo-intl/docs/cldr/index.md

 //the `cldr` object will consist the loaded data
 ```

-# Generated Data
+## Generating CLDR Data

-The package provides a build method for generating the files with data required by the Kendo UI Internationalization library.
+The `build` method the package provides generates the files which use the data that is required by the Internationalization library.

-The following example demonstrates generating the data for typescript projects.
+The following example demonstrates how to generate the data for typescript projects.

 ```
 const { buildLocales, toJSObject } = require('@telerik/kendo-intl/build-locales');
 const intl = require('@telerik/kendo-intl');